kiarie404/slides_on_provenance/src/compiler_engineers_fantasy.md

 To achieve the above 2 goals well, the engineers need a lang whose syntax and semantics are so information-rich and explicit to the point that :
 1. Compiler error messages become very specific
 2. Optimizations become sure-bets instead of may-be's.
 A May-be optimization is as good as a wrong optimization.
-Compilers are connservative.
+Compilers are conservative.

 ## Is Rust's Type system Nice?